mediapeers/postqueue/README.md

 Why not using another queue implementation? postqueue comes with some extras:

-- automatic removal of duplicates
+- removal of duplicates
 - batch processing
 - searchable via SQL

-## Automatically remove duplicates
+## Removal of duplicates

 Each entry consists of the following attributes only (apart from attributes needed for internal managing queue items)

 - `entity_type`, `entity_id`: These entries describe the item on which to run an operation from.
 - `op`: this entry describes the operation to run.

-Using the `skip_duplicates` option, postqueue processing removes duplicate entries on the queue.
+Using the `remove_duplicates` option, postqueue processing removes duplicate entries on the queue.
 That means that as soon as a certain `[ entity_type, entity_id, op ]` combination has been processed successfully, duplicates of these will also be removed from the queue.